-During 2006-07, the Corporation continued negotiating revisions to non-utility generator contracts so their terms are consistent with the hybrid electricity market.
+During 2007-08, the Corporation continued negotiating revisions to non-utility generator contracts so their terms would be consistent with the hybrid electricity market.
 The hybrid market was created by the Electricity Restructuring Act, 2004, which combined regulated, contract and competitive market pricing.

-Efficiencies were achieved in managing the existing power purchase agreements with the non-utility generators in 2006-07.
-Generator costs dropped by \$0.9 million through auxiliary services revenue, incremental power agreements and other transactions that increase or shift the time of electricity generation under the contracts.
+Efficiencies were achieved in managing the existing power purchase agreements with the non-utility generators in 2007-08.
+Generator costs dropped by \$1.7 million, compared to a \$0.9 million drop in 2007, through auxiliary services revenue, incremental power agreements and other transactions that increase or shift the time of electricity generation under the contracts.

 Previously, the Corporation purchased power from the non-utility generators under contract terms and sold the power at market prices lower than cost.
 However, as at January 1, 2005, the Corporation began to receive actual contract prices for power from ratepayers, eliminating losses on power purchase contracts.
-At that time, the Ministry of Finance estimated that most of the liability, valued at \$3.0 billion at year-end, would be eliminated over 12 years as existing contracts expire.
+At that time, the Ministry of Finance estimated that most of the liability would be eliminated over 12 years as existing contracts expire.
+The liability for power purchase contracts was valued at \$2.6 billion as at March 31, 2008.